sajidinfo/Interviews/JavaScript/README.md

 28. ### What are classes in ES6

+In ES6 (ECMAScript 2015), classes were introduced as a cleaner and more readable way to create objects and handle inheritance in JavaScript.

     In ES6, Javascript classes are primarily syntactic sugar over JavaScript’s existing prototype-based inheritance.
     For example, the prototype based inheritance written in function expression as below,